xitu/gold-miner/article/2021/why-you-should-use-picture-tag-instead-of-img-tag.md

 # Why You Should Use Picture Tag Instead of  Img Tag

-#### Resolution Switching, Art Direction, Chrome DevTools Support, and More

 ![](https://cdn-images-1.medium.com/max/5760/1*Sv9aXzgr2N6IiblcW_lFPg.jpeg)

 Using images and animations in user interfaces has become a common thing in modern web applications.
 Although these modern designs are focused on improving your application’s user experience, things can get backfired if those images are not responsive for all devices.